aprescott/dotfiles/README.md

 # add the eval line to `~/etc/homebrew.sh`
 ```

+On macOS, `brew install git` to make sure you're not on Apple's built-in `git`.

 ### macOS Terminal.app profile

 Drag `_terminal_app_profile.terminal` into the Terminal.app's profile list.
 (Set it as default in the profile list.)